abarbour/strain/README.md

 strain
 ======

-Tools for working with geodetic strainmeter data in R.
+R tools for working with strainmeter and pore-fluid pressure data